 Site Selection

+To investigate these questions, we worked in the boreal forest of interior Alaska.
 We established 50 20x20m plots in the summers of 2018 and 2019 between an upland and lowland location in Interior Alaska in pre-fire black spruce forest types (Fig. 1).
-Using historical aerial photographs, burn history (Alaska Large Fire Database, FRAMES, 2018), and modern remotely sensed fire perimeters (Monitoring Trends in Burn Severity database, MTBS), we identified pre-fire mature black spruce stands that experienced one to three severe (meaning complete aboveground mortality) fires in the last 60 years; all stands underwent the final burn in 2004 or 2005 (Table S1).
-Plots represented four specific reburn histories: 1) mature unburned black spruce forest stands (n = 8; Fig. 2A), 2) once-burned black spruce forest recovering from a single short-interval fire (n = 15, ~15-16 years ago, Fig. 2B), 3) twice-burned black spruce forest recovering from two short-interval fires (n = 15, one ~15-16 years ago, and the second ~30-50 years ago, Fig. 2C), and 4) thrice-burned black spruce forest (n = 12, burned once ~15-16 years ago, a second time ~30-50 years ago and finally a third ~45-70 years ago; Fig. 2D).
-For the earliest fires, pre-fire composition and complete aboveground mortality at a plot was inferred via the historical photographs and verified via wood anatomy/tree ages (to ensure no survivors from previous fires) where possible (data not shown).
-Fires were of comparable size (Table S1).

-Site Locations and History

-Plots were randomly placed within described burn histories, with a minimum of 50 meters spacing and a minimum of 100 meters away from unburned legacies to control for black spruce dispersal distances.
+Plots were randomly placed within described burn histories, an average of 4.7 km apart (minimum 90 meters, maximum 13 km, median 4.19 km) and a minimum of 100 meters away from unburned legacies to control for black spruce dispersal distances.
 Plots were stratified evenly between two topographic positions: an upland and lowland location.
 The upland site (n = 26) represents well-drained, gently sloped (slope 3-13 degrees) boreal forest topographies; the lowland (n = 24) a flatter (slope = 0.3-2.6 degrees) and more poorly drained environment (Fig. S1).
 Plots were climatically similar (Table S2; Western Regional Climate Center).
 Both are on the northern edge of the discontinuous permafrost zone and nearby unburned black spruce communities have shallow permafrost in both locations (data not shown).

+Using historical aerial photographs, burn history (Alaska Large Fire Database, FRAMES, 2018), and modern remotely sensed fire perimeters (Monitoring Trends in Burn Severity database, MTBS), we identified pre-fire mature black spruce stands that experienced one to three severe (complete aboveground mortality) fires in the last 60 years; all stands underwent the final burn in 2003-2006 (Table S1).
+Plots represented four specific reburn histories: 1) mature unburned black spruce forest stands (n = 8; Fig. 2A), 2) once-burned black spruce forest recovering from a single recent (>50 years) fire (n = 15, ~15-16 years ago, Fig. 2B), 3) twice-burned black spruce forest recovering from two short-interval fires (n = 15, one ~15-16 years ago, and the second ~30-50 years ago, Fig. 2C), and 4) thrice-burned black spruce forest (n = 12, burned once ~15-16 years ago, a second time ~30-50 years ago and finally a third ~45-70 years ago; Fig. 2D).
+For the earliest fires, pre-fire composition and complete aboveground mortality at a plot was inferred via the historical photographs and verified via wood anatomy/tree ages (to ground-truth initial spruce dominance and no survivors from previous fires; data not shown).
+Fires were of comparable size (Table S1).
+All burned plots were sampled 12-15 years postfire.

 Field Sampling

 To determine the impact of repeat short-interval fires on conifer and deciduous post-fire regeneration, we surveyed density, basal area and species composition of tree species on each plot.
-For all individuals above diameter at breast height (DBH; or 1.37 meters), we recorded species, diameter, and condition (live or dead).
-Where density precluded counting over the entire 400 m2, a randomly selected subset (100 or 200 m2) was counted and scaled accordingly.
-We recorded presence, species and condition of seedlings that fell below 1.37 meters across ten 1 m2 sections randomly placed on each plot.
-For asexual reproducers like willow and aspen, each individual stem in a given clump was counted; clumps and their characteristics (including basal area) were pooled and treated as individuals in order to avoid overestimating abundance of regeneration events.
+We recorded species, diameter, and condition (live or dead) of all individuals above diameter at breast height (DBH; 1.37 meters).
+Where density precluded counting over the entire 400 m2, we counted a randomly selected subset (100 or 200 m2) and scaled accordingly.
+We recorded presence, species and condition of seedlings that fell below 1.37 meters across ten 1-m2 sections randomly placed on each plot.
+We counted asexual reproducers like willow and aspen, as one individual in our density estimates and as separate individuals in our basal area estimates in order to avoid overestimating abundance of regeneration events, while still accounting for the biomass of regeneration present on a plot.
+Tree and seedling counts were pooled in this study to focus on broad-scale trends in regeneration.